Α,β-Unsaturated carbonyl compound: Enones

 Some commercially significant enones produced by condensations of acetone are mesityl oxide (dimer of acetone) and phorone and isophorone (trimers of the same).

 Certain specialized enolic oxidations also form enones.
 The selenoxide elimination and Saegusa-Ito oxidation both effect a leaving group near the ketone that spontaneously eliminates.
-When N-tert-butyl benzenesulfinimidoyl chloride oxidizes an enolate, the result is 1,4-elimination.
+When N-tert-butyl benzenesulfinimidoyl chloride or IBX oxidize an enolate, the result is 1,4-elimination.

 Finally, the Meyer–Schuster rearrangement converts a propargylic alcohol to an enone with acid.

 Cyclic enones

 The cyclic enones include cyclopropenone, cyclobutenone, cyclopentenone, cyclohexenone, and cycloheptenone.

 Cyclopentenones can be prepared via the Pauson–Khand reaction or Nazarov cyclization.

 Enals

 An enal (or alkenal) is an organic compound containing both alkene and aldehyde functional groups.
 In an α,β-unsaturated enal, the alkene is conjugated to the carbonyl group of the aldehyde (formyl group).
 The simplest enal is acrolein (CH2=CHCHO).
 Other examples include cis-3-hexenal (essence of mowed lawns) and cinnamaldehyde (essence of cinnamon).